Close Menu

 Where People Actually Live the Longest

-Life expectancy rankings tell a simpler but slower-moving story.
-According to the WHO, Japan leads major nations at 84.5 years, followed by Singapore (83.9 years), South Korea (83.8 years), and Switzerland (83.3 years).
+Life expectancy rankings tell a simpler but slower-moving story. as reported by the WHO, Japan leads major nations at 84.5 years, followed by Singapore (83.9 years), South Korea (83.8 years), and Switzerland (83.3 years).

 The key gap is between total years lived and healthy years lived.
 Singapore leads at 73.6 healthy years; Japan is close behind at 73.4.
 South Korea posts 72.5, highlighting that living longer doesn’t always mean living well longer.